gruns/blagoblag/content/drafts/telemetry-for-open-source.rst

-This would provide a considerably better experience both for maintainers, who could use actual data to make decisions, as well as for users who would be less likely to inadvertantly find themselves in the middle of a highly disruptive breakage.
+This would provide a considerably better experience both for maintainers, who could use actual data to make decisions, as well as for users who would be less likely to inadvertently find themselves in the middle of a highly disruptive breakage.

 Other library version